Avant-Garde Women: Eliane Brau, the Invisible Icon

 On the run from the Juvenile Squad, Eliane signed the Letterist manifesto in 1953 along with three other women and seven men.
 Among that number was Eliane’s ex-boyfriend (Debord), her husband (Mension), and her future husband (Brau).
 Debord would exclude all of them from the group within a year’s time.

 It’s unclear to me whether or not Eliane was ever formally excluded, or if it had been merely enough to exclude her husband Mension.
 When asked in The Tribe if Eliane was considered a Letterist at all, Mension said, “Not so much.”
-Although clearly being enough of one to sign early manifestos, the men who really ran the group have denied her a substantive role in their histories.
+In one of Debord’s letters from 1953, he mentions “Brau and his wife are traveling in Algeria”, so that tracks.
+What he should have said is, “Brau and my ex-girlfriend, Mension’s ex-wife, are traveling in Algeria”.
+Although she clearly was enough of a Letterist to sign the early manifestos, the men who really ran the group — who all loved her — denied her a substantive role in their histories.

 What did she do from 1954 on, for the rest of her life?
 No clue.
-The information does not appear to exist.
+Substantive information does not appear to exist.

 The life of the Situationist International cannot be disentangled from Saint-Germain-des-Pres and the climate that once reigned in that neighborhood.
 The Letterist International had set up its headquarters at Moineau’s, a low dive in Rue du Four where the Letterists were joined by hitherto unaffiliated young revolutionaries.
 Drugs, alcohol, and girls (especially underage girls) were part of the folklore of the Letterist International, as revealed in certain slogans of that time which, curiously enough, reappeared on the walls of Paris in May 1968: ‘Never work!’
 ‘Ether is freely available,’ or ‘Let us live!’